MarioVieira6/templates/README.md

 #### Commons

-> It's a library with some usefull functions that you can to use in any other Java project.
+> It's a library with some usefull functions that you can use in any other Java project.

 #### Report

 > It's a specific library to work with handling of Sheet.
-There is only one class that receive a Object list
+There is only one class that receive an Object list
 > to create a basic sheet.
-You can to test it in the Unit Test class.
+You can test it in the Unit Test class.

 #### Hibernate